Fifth Avenue Hotel: Notable events and uses

 The hotel was host to numerous notable guests, both foreign and domestic, and was, for a time, the most exclusive hotel in the city, and the center of social life for elite New Yorkers.

 During the Civil War, Major General George B. McClellan moved into the hotel shortly after he was relieved from command of the Army of the Potomac in November 1862, after his failure to crush Robert E. Lee's Army of Northern Virginia at the Battle of Antietam.
 Nevertheless, McClellan, a Democrat, was received as a hero in New York, the North's largest Democratic stronghold.
 The day that he arrived, the street in front of the hotel was crammed with cheering and shouting people hoping for a sight of him, while a band played and a local militiaman set off a small piece of field artillery at intervals.
 The crowd reacted with even more enthusiasm when McClellan made an appearance on a hotel balcony.
-Two years later, shortly before Election Day, as the presidential candidate of the Democratic Party, McClellan reviewed a massive torchlight parade of his supporters from a balcony of the hotel.
+Two years later, shortly before Election Day, as the presidential candidate of the Democratic Party, McClellan reviewed a massive 2 1/2 hour long torchlight parade of his supporters from a balcony of the hotel.
 It was one of only two personal appearances he made during the entire election campaign, which he lost to Abraham Lincoln.
 McClellan once again received the approbation of a crowd of supporters from a Fifth Avenue Hotel balcony on September 29, 1868, when the Civil War veterans of the McClellan Legion – an organization of veterans, formed for the 1864 campaign, charged with getting out the vote of soldiers who had been discharged or were on sick leave or furlough – marched past in review from dusk until almost midnight.